uualid/LittleBigSearch/README.md

-# LittleBigSearch
+![](LBSearch.png)

 A tool to search LittleBigArchive levels.

-![](LBSearch.png)

 # How do I use this?